boxcutter/oci/hashicorp/vagrant-libvirt/README.md

 the dependencies required for libvirt, as pointed out in https://vagrant-libvirt.github.io/vagrant-libvirt/installation#requirements

-Unfortunately the image on Dockerhub hasn't been updated in awhile, so this image includes more recent versions of Vagrant.
+This image includes recent versions of Vagrant.

 This image packages releases from https://github.com/vagrant-libvirt/vagrant-libvirt